Ukraine latest: Separatists order full military mobilization | DW | 19.02.2022

 Russia has amassed up to 190,000 troops on the borders with Ukraine, the US warned on Friday.

-The Kremlin said that Russian leader Vladimir Putin and French President Emmanuel Macron would speak telephonically on Sunday.
+The Kremlin said that Russian leader Vladimir Putin and French President Emmanuel Macron would speak on the phone on Sunday.
+Next week, Russia's Foreign Minister Sergey Lavrov is due to meet with his US counterpart Anthony Blinken.

 Russia's defense ministry said the air force, southern military district units, as well as the northern and Black Sea fleets would be involved.